A Superhero Movie Got A Screenplay Nomination: Glitch Or Game-Changer?

 Which is to say: the technical categories.

-(See the bottom of this post for a rundown of the superhero films that have received Oscar nods, over the years.)
+(See the bottom of this post for a rundown of the superhero films that have received Oscar nods over the years.)

 I don't mean to minimize those achievements.
 After all, it's only because of developments in the tech fields — in visual effects especially — and all the dedicated work of those tech Oscar winners that the superhero film genre can exist at all.
 They're integral to the suspension of disbelief that fuels these movies: For any superhero story to work on screen, we gotta believe a man (and a woman, and the odd space-raccoon) can fly.